Stanton County clerk magistrate to retire after 47 years in field

 “I have grandchildren, and I want to follow their events and activities,” Cleveland said.
 “I just want to kind of enjoy life with my family.”

-Cleveland began her career with the courts when she began working in Madison County Court shortly after graduating college, she said.
+Cleveland started her career with the courts when she began working in Madison County Court shortly after graduating college, she said.

 Knowing that Cleveland was looking for a job, an attorney her parents went to suggested she apply for an opening with the court, she said.